adrodrzywolski/rnaseq_analysis_pipeline/README.md

 --reads - path to single- or paired-end reads in form of regular exporession.
 File can be gziped --genome - path to reference genome file
 --annotation - path to annotation file
---se - if data are single end [default: false]

 Optional arguments:
 --output - select directory path where all output needs to be stored [default: .]